collinvandyck/resume/README.md

 2023-2024
 :   Sr Staff Software Engineer at **Rippling**

-	* First Rust experience.
-Have learned a ton.
+	* Rust agent rearchitecture
+        * Broke out monolith crate into workspace with sub-crates.
+        * Created in-memory work scheduler to replace legacy disk-based system.
+        * Created patterns for more modular code components and testability.
 	* Planned and executed on strategy to improve agent reliability, resuling in 25% increase in HA metrics.
-	* Rearchitected agent project to become more modular, composable, and platform-agnostic.
 	* Introduced CLI tooling to remove roadblocks for common troubleshooting and release processes.
 	* Mentorship of EIC teammates